Atono Chrome extension

 Install the extension

-You'll be able to download the Atono extension directly from the Chrome Web Store.
+You can download the Atono extension directly from the Chrome Web Store.

 Use the Atono extension